 You may wish to request a security freeze on your credit reports.
 A security freeze prohibits a credit reporting agency from releasing any information from a customer's credit report without written authorization.
+Placing, lifting, or removing a security freeze is free of charge.

 However, please be aware that placing a security freeze on your credit report may delay, interfere with, or prevent the timely approval of any requests you make for new loans, credit mortgages, employment, housing or other services.
-If you have been a victim of identity theft, and you provide the credit reporting agency with a valid police report, it cannot charge you to place, lift, or remove a security freeze.
-In all other cases, a credit reporting agency may charge you up to \$10.00 (or in certain states no more than \$5.00), each to place, temporarily lift, or permanently remove a security freeze.

-To place a security freeze on your credit report, you must send a written request to each of the three major consumer reporting agencies by regular, certified, or overnight mail at the following addresses:
+To place a security freeze on your credit report, you must send a written request to each of the three major consumer reporting agencies by regular, certified, or overnight mail at the below addresses.
+If you wish to place a security freeze on your credit report, you must do so separately at each credit reporting company.
+The credit reporting companies do not notify each other about security freezes.

-- Equifax Security Freeze, P.O.
-Box 105788, Atlanta, GA 30348 - Experian Security Freeze, P.O.
+• Equifax Security Freeze, P.O.
+Box 105788, Atlanta, GA 30348

+- Experian Security Freeze, P.O.
 Box 9554, Allen TX 75013 - TransUnion Security Freeze, Fraud Victim Assistance Department, 2 Baldwin Place, P.O.
 Box 1000, Chester, PA 19016